puumCore/Regulations/README.md

 # Regulations
- This is a regulations infomation management system for the KWS.
+ This is a regulations information management system for the KWS.

 ## Details
-This is spring boot 3.0 microservice project which uses Mongo DB as its datasource.
+This is spring boot 3.0 microservice project which uses MongoDB as its datasource.

 ### Database
 The database name is **kws_regulations_sys** which is **secured** with the **developer** & **kwsClient** roles.